FGd20/True20/README.txt

 By default, FGII data is stored in /User/Username/AppData/Roaming/Fantasy Grounds

-The directory can be unzipped and placed in the rulesets subdirectory.
-When a fully liscenced host creates a new campaign, this ruleset should not be available.
+The directory should be placed in the FGII data "rulesets" subdirectory.
+When a fully licensed host creates a new campaign, the True20 should be available to select.

-Changes to the ruleset will affect the campaign after creation.
+Changes to the ruleset will affect campaign that are created using previous versions of the ruleset.

-The extenstion on the .zip archive can also be renamed (.pak) and placed in the rulesets directory towards the same effect.